Cantor Pro Frood 40% Diodeless Low-profile Hotswap Split Keyboard Kit

 - No diodes!
 There’s enough I/O on the Frood that there’s no need for a matrix (and therefore no need for diodes)

-- Includes acrylic sandwich case for a compact feel and streamlined looks – just 8.8 mm thick (switch plate to bottom plate)
+- Includes acrylic sandwich case for a compact feel and streamlined looks – just 8.8-10 mm thick (switch plate to bottom plate, depending on bottom plate thickness)

 Kit includes: